 - A gray pearl brooch with a pearl pendant

-The jewels are now at the use of Queen Letizia, and so far, she has only worn the Tiara, diamond earrings, bracelets, and the large single-stranded pearl necklace.
+The jewels are now at the use of Queen Letizia, and so far, she has only worn the Tiara, diamond earrings, bracelets, the diamond collet necklace, the large single-stranded pearl necklace, and the gray pearl brooch with a pearl pendant.